eminmuhammadi/emiga-sss/README.md

 # emiga-sss
-Shamir's secret sharing alogrithm implementation on Restful API
+Shamir's secret sharing algorithm implementation on Restful API

 ### Start
 via docker with the help of ```pm2```